 Endometriosis is a gynaecological condition in which the endometrial cells (lining cells) of the uterus (womb) grow in places outside the uterus.
 It affects about 10% of women, and its effects can be debilitating.

 Endometriosis is most commonly found on or in the ovaries and on the peritoneum (the internal lining of the abdomen) particularly on the utero-sacral ligaments which support the uterus.
 Women may also have endometrial cells growing in more distant areas of the body.

 Endometriosis is a condition which often runs in families and frequently has a tendency to grow back later, even in someone who has been effectively treated.
-It usually disappears at menopause.
+It usually becomes less active in menopause.

 What are the symptoms of endometriosis?

-The common symptom of endometriosis is pain; usually lower abdominal pain.
-The pain is commonly experienced with the periods, but it may also be felt at other times, such as during ovulation.
+The common symptom of endometriosis is pain, usually lower abdominal pain.
+The pain is commonly experienced with periods, but it may also be felt at other times, such as just prior to a period and during ovulation.